 We provide support for disabled students to make the most of their time at Leeds.
-If you have a disability you should let us know as soon as possible by completing our disability form.
+If you have a disability you should let us know as soon as possible by completing our Disability Services sign-up form.
 Please be assured that this information will not prejudice your application.

 You can also access support before term-time starts.
 This will allow you to take part in our international welcome and orientation activities when you first arrive.